adejam/foodelicious/README.md

 ![screenshot](./app_screenshot.png)

-The project follows the guideline of [the odin project](https://theodinproject.com/courses/javascript/lessons/restaurant-page) to build a restaurant using javascript for DOM manipulation and interaction.
+The project follows the guideline of [the odin project](https://theodinproject.com/courses/javascript/lessons/restaurant-page) to build a restaurant page using javascript for DOM manipulation and interaction.
 It uses javascript classes and modules.
 It uses webpack.
 It also uses Bootstrap for user interface design.

-It demostrates the use of javascript classes, modules and also demonstrates the use of webpack.
+It demonstrates the use of javascript classes, modules and also demonstrates the use of webpack.

 ## Technology Used